Amit Farkash: Biography

-She served as a soldier in the Israeli Air Force Band.
+In the IDF, she served in the Israeli Air Force Band.

 From 2007 to 2008 Farkash played a lead role in the Israeli version of High School Musical.
 She also performed at the Hanukkah Festigal in 2009 and 2011.
 In 2010 she released the single Something New.

 In 2009 Farkash got her first big lead role in TV, starring as Ella Rosen in the Israeli fantasy drama series Split.
 The series was a huge international success and aired in a total of 78 different countries.

 In 2012 Farkash was a contestant in season seven of the Israeli series Dancing With the Stars.
 She was partnered with professional dancer Oron Dahan and won the third place.
 Since 2014 Farkash has only appeared in a few television roles, refocusing her career on musical theatre.
 In recent years has starred in Israeli adaptations of musicals including Spring Awakening and as Maria in The Sound of Music.
 In 2015 she released another single entitled Leyadcha.

-In September 2019 Farkash married her partner Yair Yonas and in January 2021 gave birth to the couple's first child, Anna.
+In September 2019, Farkash married her partner Yair Yonas.